Thank you for all of the reviews and faves for the last story.

-"Rodney," Beckett greeted as he entered the infirmary.
+"Rodney, there you are," Carson greeted as Rodney entered the infirmary.
 "I've been waiting for you.
 Everyone else was here and gone hours ago."

-"Sergeant Thompson was in here earlier," Beckett said nonchalantly as he stuck a digital thermometer in Rodney's ear.
+"Sergeant Thompson was in here earlier," Beckett said with a pointed look as he stuck a digital thermometer in Rodney's ear.
 "There was a sizable bruise on his jaw."
-Beckett removed the thermometer when it beeped and looked Rodney in the eye.
+Carson removed the thermometer when it beeped and looked Rodney in the eye.
 "You wouldn't know anything about that, now, would you?"

-Rodney pulled his hand away.
+Rodney pulled his hand out of Carson's loose grip.
 "Sheppard found some," he said quietly and looked anywhere but at Beckett.

 "What were you thinking?"
-Beckett asked as he put away his instruments.
+Carson asked as he put away his instruments.
 "Don't you know the Marines are trained in all sorts of hand-to-hand combat?"

-Carson relented and came over to stand next to the device.
-"We found it in one of the labs down the hall," he explained.
+Carson relented, walked over to Rodney's other side, and stood next to the device.
+"We found it in one of the labs down the hall," Carson explained.
 "From what I've been able to figure out so far, it seems to be some sort of diagnostic device."

-"Rodney, calm down," Beckett said with a frown.
+"Rodney, calm down," Carson said with a frown.
 "I used some of the mice, all right?
 What it seems to do is run something akin to a full-body scan."
 He patted the side of the machine.
-"If we're interpreting the data correctly, this machine would give us a remarkable tool.
-It could make diagnosing diseases and injuries more exact with less pain for the patient."
+"If we're interpreting the data correctly, this machine would give us a remarkable diagnostic tool.
+It could make identifying injuries or diseases more exact with less pain for the patient."

 Rodney walked around the device and glanced at the computer hooked to the machine with several cables.
 "It accesses the Ancient database?" he asked as he paged through the information on the computer.